 Number of reports: 1

 Last update: 2021

 WILDLIFE IN Brecon beacons

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 Beaver – 0% OF WildSide Users (0/1) REPORTED SIGHTINGS

-European beavers were once widespread across Wales, but due to hunting for their fur, meat, and scent glands, they became extinct in Wales in the Middle Ages, and in the rest of Britain by the end of the 16th Century.
+European beavers were once widespread across Wales.
+However, hunting for their fur, meat, and scent glands, meant they became extinct in Wales in the Middle Ages, and in the rest of Britain by the end of the 16th Century.
 After successful reintroductions in Scotland and England, the Welsh Beaver Trust is working to bring these ‘ecosystem engineers’ back to Wales.

 Red kite – 100% OF WildSide Users (1/1) REPORTED SIGHTINGS